oat-sa/taohub-articles/forge/Raspberry.md

               collisions:0 txqueuelen:0
               RX bytes:0 (0.0 B)  TX bytes:0 (0.0 B)

-and take note of the resulting IP adress.
+and take note of the resulting IP address.

 *Scenario 2: Like us, you couldn’t afford buying a screen …*

-This one is diffcult, all raspberry have a MAC adress starting with b8:27:eb\
+This one is difficult, all raspberry have a MAC address starting with b8:27:eb\
 Ping all the IP addresses, and check the MAC addresses for the first 6 hex characters.<br/>

 From a mac you may use conveniently http://ivanx.com/raspberrypi/files/PiFinder.zip\